interactions-py/interactions.py/docs/src/Guides/98 Migration from 4.X.md

 Version 5.X (and beyond) is a major rewrite of interactions.py compared to 4.X, though there have been major improvements to compensate for the change.
 5.X was designed to be more stable and flexible, solving many of the bugs and UX issues 4.X had while also adding additional features you may like.

 **You will need to do some updating and rewriting of your code,** but it's not as daunting as it may seem.
-We've prlovided this document as a starting point (*though it is not exhaustive*), and we have plenty of guides and documentation to help you learn the other parts of this library.
+We've provided this document as a starting point (*though it is not exhaustive*), and we have plenty of guides and documentation to help you learn the other parts of this library.
 Lastly, our support team is always here to help if you need it [in our Discord server](discord.gg/interactions).

 Now, let's get started, shall we?